CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/email/authentication.md

 For property details and validation errors, see [GmailOAuthCertificateCredentials][] and [EmailSessionException][].

-### Setting up an Outlook account for OAuth authentication using client credentials {#setting-up-client-credentials-outlook}
+### Setting up an Outlook account for OAuth authentication using client credentials

 Use client credentials when [Send Email Using Microsoft 365][] receives [Microsoft365OAuthCredentials][] as its [Credentials][] property.
 The block retrieves OAuth access tokens automatically and connects to the [Outlook][] [SMTP][] server.